Rhynolad/Boy-Jumper/README.md

-# Max-Jumper
+# Owl-Jumper
-Max Jumper is a visual and auditory simulation of the cognitive decay associated with alzheimer's disease, the most common form of dementia.
+Owl Jumper is a visual and auditory simulation of the cognitive decay associated with alzheimer's disease, the most common form of dementia.
 It is initially disguised as a cheery platformer with graphical allusions reminicant of popular titles such as Super Mario Bros and The Legend of Zelda.

 The project is also heavily inspired by Leyland Kirby's 'Everywhere at the End of Time'; a series that explores dementia and it's impacts on the human brain.